pierjosvins/anywebscraper/README.md

 **anywebscraper** is your ultimate web data extraction companion.
 We understand the challenges of web scraping, including dealing with anti-bot measures and the need for reliable proxies.
 Our library is designed to make web scraping easy and effective, even in the most challenging environments.
 Whether you're a data scientist, business analyst, or developer looking to harness the power of web data, **anywebscraper** has you covered.

+We benchmarked our solution against websites such as https://www.g2.com and https://www.investing.com.
+The results are quite satisfactory, we have successfully web-scraped all the data without any problems.

 ## Key Features
 * **No Proxy Integration**: Say goodbye to IP bans and blocked access. **anywebscraper** does not integrate with proxies but ensures uninterrupted data retrieval.